isomerpages/nrf-ctrlshift/index.md

   - infopic:
       title: It’s Not Fiction.
 It’s For Real.
       id: infopic
-      description: "When the extraordinary feels like fantasy, STE turns the improbable into reality.
-Celebrate projects that seem like fiction—but are very much for real. #SG60"
+      description: This SG60, explore different STE projects that almost seem like fiction—but are very much for real—made possible by our Scientists, Technologists and Engineers.
-      button: Check out the SG60 series
+      button: Find out more
       url: https://www.ctrlshift.gov.sg/explore/video-series/
       image: /images/Screenshot_2025_07_29_at_6_44_29_PM.png
       alt: Image alt text